 Carb Nite Solution Results After 10 Weeks

-Here is the 10 week update from my experiment with the Carb Nite Solution, which is essentially a variation on a cyclic ketogenic diet.
+Here is the 10 week update from my experiment with the Carb Nite Solution (check out my book review), which is essentially a variation on a cyclic ketogenic diet.
 The basic idea is to eat ultra low carb (less than 30 gm) to induce ketosis which primes your body to burn fat while preserving muscle.
 Then on one day of the week, during a 6-8 hr window in the evening, load up on a massive amount of high glycemic index carbs.
 This will incite a large insulin spike which tells the body that there is plenty of food around, preventing the typical down-regulation of metabolism seen in starvation.

 You can read about results after 4 weeks here.
 I’ve also included the initial parameters of this experiment below.